 Special bulk items collection

 A work order may be placed for special pickup of bulk items outside the regular collection week.
-A fee will be charged for the special pickup.
-An additional fee may be charged for items that are extremely heavy or cumbersome.
+A fee — beginning at $50 — will be charged for the special pickup.
 The fee will be based on the nature and amount of the materials and the estimated time required to collect them.
 Fees must be paid before collection is scheduled.
 Work orders can be placed by email or by calling 919-296-9600.

-If requirements for curbside garbage collection are not followed, garbage will not be collected and a sanitation policy door tag will be left.
+If requirements for curbside garbage collection are not followed, garbage will not be collected and a solid waste policy door tag will be left.
 If a bulk item is not collected by the town, a sanitation policy door tag will be left.

-The town is enforcing its policy on removal of all solid waste receptacles and uncollected solid waste from the street with fines.
+The town enforces its policy on removal of all solid waste receptacles and uncollected solid waste from the street with fees.
 Notices of violations are delivered by town staff or by mail.
 Residents have five days from the notice date to comply with the ordinance or a fee of $25 per day will be assessed.

 Fees can be paid with cash or check at the Town Hall Annex, 105 E. Corbin St., or with a credit or debit card through the town's payments and donations website.
 Contact the Public Works Division by email or at 919-296-9600 for more information about fees.